tinacms/tinacms-site/content/blog/what-are-blocks.md

 ## Simple Fields and Compound Fields

 The field types we’ve implemented in Tina can be broadly grouped into two categories: **simple fields** and **compound fields**.
-The designation for whether a field is simple or complex has to do with the kind of data that the field represents.
+The designation for whether a field is simple or compound has to do with the kind of data that the field represents.

 **Simple fields** are fields for data that can be represented as a single value, like a string or number.
 In computer science lingo, these are referred to as [scalar values](https://softwareengineering.stackexchange.com/questions/238033/what-does-it-mean-when-data-is-scalar).
 An example of simple fields in Tina would be the text field, color field, or toggle.
 Even the [markdown WYSIWYG](/docs/fields/markdown) can be considered a simple field in spite of its complex frontend behavior because the value exported from the field is just a big block of text.